Crash landing feared as Europe's Mars lander still silent

 Its descent marked only the second European attempt to land a craft on Mars, but it has shown no signs of life since it stopped transmitting around 50 seconds before Wednesday's planned touchdown.

-The disc-shaped 577-kg (1,272 lb) Schiaparelli is part of the Russian-European ExoMars programme that is seeking signs of life.
+The disc-shaped 577-kg (1,272 lb) Schiaparelli is part of the Russian-European ExoMars program that is seeking signs of life.

 The primary part of the mission this year, bringing the Schiaparelli lander's mothership into orbit around Mars, was meanwhile a success.